QualiSystems/devguide_source/_shells/8.0.0/customizing-shell-commands.md

 ## Key Entities<a name="KeyEntities"></a>

-There are several objects that we need to initialize in the resource driver, to allow you to work with our infrastructure:
+There are several objects that should be initialized in the python driver, to allow you to work with Quali's infrastructure:
 * **cli** - A Python package that provides an easy abstraction interface for CLI access and communication (Telnet, TCP, SSH etc.) for network devices.
 The CLI class instance is provided by `cloudshell.cli.cli`.
-It must be created when the driver is initializing, since it allows the Shell to designate a single session pool for all of the Shell’s commands.
+It must be created when the driver is initializing, since it allows the shell to designate a single session pool for all of the shell’s commands.
 You are welcome to use the *_get_cli* helper from *driver_helper* mentioned above. *_get_cli* allows you to define the session pool’s size and idle timeout.
 * **api** is an instance of the *cloudshell-automation-API*’s *CloudShellAPISession* class.
 It must be created on every command execution.
 This class has a helper named *_get_api*, which is also provided by the *driver_helper* mentioned above.
 * **logger** is a logger object from *cloudshell-core*.
 It is recommended to use the *driver_helper’s get_logger_with_thread_id* function.
-* **resource config** – Python implementation of the relevant Quali standard, which defines the Shell’s attribute and default values.
+* **resource config** – Python implementation of the relevant Quali standard, which defines the shell’s attributes and default values.
 For example, a *GenericNetworkingResource* class that contains all attributes required by the networking standard.
 It can be easily created using the `create_networking_resource_from_context` method from
 [cloudshell.devices.standards.networking.configuration_attributes_structure](https://github.com/QualiSystems/cloudshell-networking-devices/blob/dev/cloudshell/devices/standards/networking/configuration_attributes_structure.py).